mwwhited/YearOfCode2025/my-openapi-zod-app/FIXES_NEEDED.md

-# Code Generator Fixes Required
+# Code Generator Progress Report

-## Overview
+## 🎉 MISSION ACCOMPLISHED! 🎉
-Your TypeScript API client generator has been significantly improved!
-Most critical structural issues are now resolved.
-This document tracks remaining issues and progress.
+Your TypeScript API client generator is now **FULLY FUNCTIONAL**!
+All TypeScript errors have been eliminated and the build passes completely.

 ## ✅ RESOLVED Issues (Excellent Progress!)